MicrosoftDocs/microsoft-salescopilot-docs/articles/use-sales-chat.md

 For a list of example prompts you can use with the Sales agent, see [What can Sales agent help you with?](sales-chat-overview.md#what-can-sales-agent-help-you-with)

 > [!NOTE]
-> Your CRM administrator can [customize the details included in the account summary](set-up-sales-chat.md#step-3-configure-account-summary).
+> Your CRM administrator can [customize the details included in the record summary](set-up-sales-chat.md#step-3-configure-record-summary).

 ## Catch up on past customer meetings